filmi-ubi/intern25/osm_project/osmr.md

 - determine what i can be bound to
 - research gis database capabiities for storing vector data
 - pull osmr vector data

+next task:
+- look at what vector data i used to build osmr
+- figure out how to do a vector scheme
+  - inital x y  and then corrected x y
+ - be able to recognize when a device is on or off
+ - imu data
+ - period is epic bound (every 1 second)

+when i have this
+- deep dive on gis database and how to do it for road networks, common container aka parking lots of certain locked areas
+  - if it doesnt have par